 The Bible never implies that in and of itself the possession of wealth is a sin.
 A rich person can be a true follower of God.
 There are many instances of good Christians who were blessed in worldly possessions.
 The poor person is to be glad in his Christian privileges, in this life and the life to come, and the wealthy man is to rejoice in his Christian humility rather than in his wealth.

-The Bible does clearly indicate that wealth may be a serious obstacle to a successful Christian experience.
+However, the Bibe does clearly indicate that wealth may be a serious obstacle to a successful Christian experience.
 “Jesus said to His disciples, “Assuredly, I say to you that it is hard for a rich man to enter the kingdom of heaven” (Matthew 19:23).
 It is hard for a wealthy man to get into the kingdom of heaven not because he is wealthy, but because of his attitude toward wealth (Luke 12:15, 21).
-Abraham was “very rich” (Genesis 13:2) and at the same time “the Friend of God” (James 2:23).
+Abraham was “very rich” (Genesis 13:2) and at the same time, was “the Friend of God” (James 2:23).
 However, the “rich young ruler” placed his possessions before God.

 Jesus says, “Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal; but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also” (Matthew 6:19–21).